British Airways Flight 2069: Aftermath

 Captain William Hagan and First Officers Phil Watson and Richard Webb were awarded a Polaris Award in 2001.
 Hagan was also given the Royal Association for Disability and Rehabilitation (RADAR) People of the Year award.

 A group of 16 American passengers settled a multimillion-dollar lawsuit against British Airways.
 British passengers were offered compensation of £2,000 and a free ticket each.
-The actual compensation package from BA for British passengers included the cash amount of £2,000, free attendance on a "Fear of Flying" course at Birmingham airport, and a free ticket to anywhere in the world on the BA network.
+The actual compensation package from BA for British passengers included the cash amount of £2,000, free attendance at a "Fear of Flying" course at Birmingham airport, and a free ticket to anywhere in the world on the BA network.
 In 2013, another small group of British passengers attempted to bring a lawsuit against BA, but a legal case could not be made and their efforts came to nothing.

+Proposals were made to require a keypad entry system for the cockpit door and similar equipment, as well as a review of safety procedures.
+Nothing came of them until after the September 11 attacks.

 In popular culture

 Playwright Oli Forsyth, a passenger on the flight, based his 2024 play Brace Brace on his experiences.

 A drama documentary in the British TV series Terror at 30,000 Feet (Season 1, Episode 1), featuring interviews with the pilots, crew, and passengers, was made by Raw Cut Productions Ltd for Channel 5, produced by Fiona Turnlock, and aired on 19 July 2024 on Channel 5.